 Paul English is a Managing Member and serves as Corporate Counsel for Ace Title.
 He joined the company in 2007.
 Paul has been practicing law in New Hampshire since 2000.
 Paul has also been a licensed member of the Massachusetts Bar Association since 1999.
 Paul received his J.D. from Suffolk University Law School in 1999.

-Alicia Roy is our Closing Coordinator and Office Manager.
-Alicia received her degree of Paralegal Studies in 2000 from New Hampshire Technical Institute and has been team leader at Ace Title LLC since.
+Alicia Roy is the Closing Coordinator and also an owner of the company.
+Alicia received her degree of Paralegal Studies in 2000 from New Hampshire Technical Institute and has been team leader at Ace Title LLC since 2010.

 I have signed a contract to buy or sell a house - what now?